zzFluke/linux_files/README_arch.md

 2. start emacs, wait for packages to download.
 You'll see some errors, but you can ignore them.

 3. run `M-x jedi:install-server`.
 Restart emacs, double check that there are no errors.

+### Adding network printer using CUPS

+1. Open web browser, go to `localhost:631`.

+2. Go to administrative tab, click "Add Printer".
+Use "root" as username and type in root password.

+3. Follow through the instructions.
+Print a test page from the web interface at the end to make sure it works.